Investigators found potential evidence in the Jersey City shooting the same day another arrest was made

 Some said that after Graham met Anderson in 2017 her life began to change.
 Neighbor Drake Surjet, 22, said when Anderson first appeared at the complex, Graham's life appeared to go "downhill."

 Graham told neighbors she stopped working after suffering a back injury, according to Surjet.
 By 2018, she had defaulted on her mortgage on the townhouse, public records indicate.

-After that Graham moved into a white van with Anderson that would be parked on a side street near the apartment entrance, Surjet said.
+After that, Graham moved into a white van with Anderson that would be parked on a side street near the apartment entrance, Surjet said.

 The couple would sometimes break into her former home to shower while living in the van, according to Surjet.